AlfredUg/hivseqdb-docker/README.md

 sudo docker-compose up --build -d
 ```

 The server will be running at: [http://127.0.0.1](http://127.0.0.1).
-Watch the following video, on how to use the resource.

 We are almost there.
 We need to set up the database and create a super user, which we can do by interactively running the server container of HIVseqDB.

 ```bash
 sudo docker exec -it hivseqdb-docker_server_1 bash